Headspace Redesign

 No filters or content structure made it hard for users to refine results.

-Lack of previews can lead users to click blindly into sessions, slowing down discovery.
+Lack of informative previews can lead users to click blindly into sessions, slowing down discovery.

 Overwhelming library with increasing amounts of content can cause frustration instead of support.